revk/ESP32-Audio/README.md

 The main reason is flexibility - it is open source - the hardware can do a lot, and it already allows record to SD and upload by web post.
 It can eventually be a Bluetooth microphone, or a telephone or intercom, etc. You get to do what you like, and can make suggestions and pull requests and load your own code.

+The other feature, which is becoming rarer these days, is that it is *stand alone*.
+No subscription.
+No accounts or sign up.
+No cloud services.
+Nobody training AI on your data.

 ## Button

 Button works with short or long press (long is 3s).